-Pretty much anyone who grew up in the 60s and 70s, especially in Norman, but really, anywhere in the Southwest, or even beyond.
+Pretty much anyone who grew up in the 60s and 70s in Oklahoma, but really, anywhere in the Southwest.
+Or even beyond.
 If horny toads and peanut butter and jelly sandwiches were a part of your childhood, these books are for you!
 I’ve actually had great comments from readers all over the USA!

 Why did you write "More Memories" and "Memories" instead of a novel?

 I sort of answered that in the first book’s intro.
 In short, I blame journalism!
 I always wanted to be the next Joseph Heller, but my training was in journalism, and my first half dozen jobs were as a reporter or editor.
 I write fast and short.
-The Memoire style suits my writing style.
+And I have a REALLY short attention span.
+The Memoir style suits my writing style.

 How can you be so sure about your “Memories” from 50 or 60 years ago?

 Ha, well, I have sort of a ‘videographic’ memory.
 I can actually see them in my head while I’m writing.
 Let’s just say I’m 100% certain that what I’ve written is way more accurate than what you read in the mainstream media!
 And bending the truth for a laugh is a time-honoured tradition in the writing craft.

 What are you favorite "Memories"?
 Can you name one or two?

 Boy, that’s a hard one.
 My favorite stories depend on my mood.
 But in general, if a story makes the reader laugh out loud, it probably made me laugh, too.